abhilashasaroj/CX4240_project/index.md

 ### Quality Prediction Using Support Vector Machine - Ogulcan

 Support vector machine (SVM) was implemented for multi-class classification using "one against one" approach.
-Different kernel functions were applied such as RBF, polynomial and linear on both mixed (red and white wine data together) and separated dataset (separated as red and white wine).
-Datasets were splitted as 1/3 for test and 2/3 for training where standardization was applied on only training set.
+Different kernel functions were applied such as RBF, polynomial and linear on both mixed (red and white wine data together) and separated datasets (separated as red and white wine).
+Datasets were splitted as 1/3 for test and 2/3 for training where standardization was applied only on training set.

-While modelling mixed dataset, red and white wine being features should be converted to numbers.
+While modelling mixed dataset, red and white wine being features should be converted to integers.
 This phenomenon has been investigated with RBF kernel.
 First, white wine was converted to 1 whereas red wine was 2.
-Also, using gridsearch with 3-fold cross validation was applied to find RBF kernel parameters of C and gamma.
-Confusion matrices for this case is shown below:
+Also, using gridsearch with 3-fold cross validation, RBF kernel parameters of C and gamma were found.
+Confusion matrix for this case is shown below:

 ![White_wine=1,red_wine=2](SVM-confusion_matrix-RBF-mixed_1.png)